Topological Higgs Amplitude Modes in Strongly Interacting Superfluids: Large filling limit

 where $Q_{\vb k}$ is the unitary matrix that diagonalize $H^\hop_{\vb k}$.
 Namely, the parity eigenvalues of both the Higgs bands and the Goldstone bands at inversion symmetric momenta are identical to the noninteracting bands.
-Consequently, not only the Goldstone bands, but also the Higgs bands inherit the topology of the background non-interacting bands: When $t_{1}<t_{2}$ ($t_1>t_2$), both the Goldstone bands and the Higgs bands are topologically non-trivial (trivial), with symplectic polarization vector $\mathbf{P}=\left( 1/2,1/2\right)$ ($\mathbf{P}=\left( 0,0 \right)$).
-We confirm the bulk-boundary correspondence by calculating the excitation spectrum in a ribbon geometry and indeed observe the edge states in the topologically non-trivial regime, shown in Fig.~\ref{fig2}.
-We also numerically checked that the flatness of the Goldstone bands and the Higgs bands is indeed $+1$ and $-1$, respectively, reflecting the fact that they are fully decouple in the large filling limit.
+Consequently, not only the Goldstone bands, but also the Higgs bands inherit the topology of the background non-interacting bands: When $t_{1}<t_{2}$ ($t_1>t_2$), both of them are topologically non-trivial (trivial), with symplectic polarization vector $\mathbf{P}=\left( 1/2,1/2\right)$ [$\mathbf{P}=\left( 0,0 \right)$].
+We confirm the bulk-boundary correspondence numerically by calculating the excitation spectrum in a ribbon geometry and indeed observe the edge states in the topologically non-trivial regime, as shown in Fig.~\ref{fig2}.
+We also numerically verify that the flatness of the Goldstone bands and the Higgs bands is indeed $+1$ and $-1$, respectively, reflecting the fact that they are fully decouple in the large filling limit.